 The issue is that using another domain might also send fake signals to your audience.
 It also requires more work to set it up properly.

-The second option is to actually do what I stated above.
-Personalize your messaging as much as possible, do all the steps in this detailed guide and therefore, keep your existing domain to do the email outreach.
+Do all the steps in this detailed guide and therefore, keep your existing domain to do the email outreach.

 That's actually what we did at lemlist and our campaigns, with 0% bragging of course, are pretty successful. 😇

 You can read more about how I booked 44 meetings at SaaStr conference with one ultra personalized cold email campaign.